anderssandstrom/e3-ecmcPlugin_Advanced/README.md

   ecmcAsynPortDriver *ecmcAsynPort;
 };
 ```
-IMPORTANT!
-This structure is only valid the time between calls of "realtimeEnterFnc()" and "realtimeExitFnc()".

 Return value: 0 for success or error code.

 In this example a asyn parameter called "plugin.adv.counter" is registered.
 The ecmc realtime samplerate is also determined from the ecmcRefs

 ### int realtimeExitFnc(), optional
 This callback is called once just before ecmc exits realtime mode (exits rt-thread).
-If not used then set "ecmcPluginData.exitRealTimeFnc=NULL".

 Return value: 0 for success or error code.